prefko/portable-preferans-notation/README.md

 ## PPN
 PPN notation has two sections:
-- Tag pair section
+- Info section
-- Dealtext section
+- Game section

-### Tag pair section
+### Info section
-This section contains general information about the game such as location, date, etc.
+Info section contains general information about the game such as location, date, etc.

-Tag pairs are listed on individual lines and enclosed in square brackets [ ... ].
+The information is organized in tag pairs, which are listed on individual lines and enclosed in square brackets [ ... ].
 Each tag pair consists of a tag name and a value.
 The value is wrapped in double-quotes.
 In, for example, [Date "2008.03.08"], the tag name is **Date** and **2008.03.08** is the value.

 This section is identical to the top section of **PGN**, see [example here](https://en.wikipedia.org/wiki/Portable_Game_Notation#Example).